 Nadia Naskova told Anatolia the attackers ordered the Russians to gather in one place and started beating them.
 She said the armed men spoke Turkish and Russian and that she overheard them promise not to harm Turks.

 In exchanges over loudspeakers with Turkey’s coast guard, the gunmen threatened to kill a Russian every 10 minutes, Anatolia reported.

 They also claimed to have killed one person, but the passenger’s nationality was not given.

 Six armed men firing automatic rifles seized the Panamanian-flagged Avrasya on Tuesday evening, 90 minutes before it was to leave for the Russian port city of Sochi, Alaaddin Yuksel, the governor of Trabzon, told state television.

 Anatolia said there were about 20 gunmen, and that they shouted slogans demanding freedom for Chechnya.

 Predominantly Muslim Turkey sympathizes with the 3-year drive for independence in Chechnya, a largely Muslim republic in the Caucasus Mountains.
 However, Turkey has maintained a relatively low profile to avoid harming relations with Russia.

 Eight million Turks are of Caucasian origin; there is a Chechen community of about 25,000 in Turkey.

 The recent crisis with the Chechens in Russia began Jan.
-9, when rebels slipped past border guards and seized hostages in the Dagestan republic to dramatize their demand for a Russian troop withdrawal from Chechnya.
+9, when the rebels slipped past border guards and seized hostages in Kizlyar to dramatize their demand for a Russian troop withdrawal from Chechnya.